GoodClover/ohno-OSM/josm_tips.md

 For overlapping objects, middle click the object will cycle objects in a small popup (or `Alt` left click to cycle without popup).

-Double left click on an object (area or multipolygon) will select the object (good if you are zoomed out and are not able to click and edge).
+Double left clicking inside an area or multipolygon will select the it.
+Good if you are zoomed out and are not able to click on the edge or have overlapping ways.

 To get perfect pentagon hexagon or octagon (for example, if creating gazebos)  draw a 5, 6 or 8 sided way, then press `O` , `Tools → Align Nodes in a Circle`.